mavlink/mavlink-devguide/en/guide/message_signing.md

 This feature might be useful for finding a lost vehicle with a corrupted secret key (the GCS could choose to still display position information, albeit ideally with a different "untrusted" icon).

+> [!NOTE]
-> **Note** A system that is accepting incorrectly signed packets should provide a highly conspicuous indication that the connection is _unsafe_/_insecure_.
+> A system that is accepting incorrectly signed packets should provide a highly conspicuous indication that the connection is _unsafe_/_insecure_.
 Malformed signed packets indicate a bad configuration, transport failure, protocol failure, or hostile manipulation.

 ## Secret Key Management {#secret_key}